-Contact your supervisor prior to arriving at the HNIP Intern Orientation.
+u Contact your supervisor prior to arriving at the HNIP Intern Orientation.
 Keep in mind not all HNIP interns have access to contact their supervisor/team lead.
-Items to discuss include: • Work hours • Work environment and attire • Directions to your work location on public transit (if applicable) • What to do upon arrival on your first day of work Check your e-mail often throughout the session.
-The HNIP team will send you important information throughout the session from hnip@hacu.net .
-If you are not getting e- mails, contact HNIP staff.
-Review the tax section of this handbook thoroughly.
-You will be required to complete and submit federal and state tax forms through Paylocity, our payroll administrator for Orientation.
+Items to discuss include: • Work hours • Work environment and attire • Directions to your work location on public transit • What to do upon arrival on your first day of work Check your e-mail often, especially in the few weeks prior to your arrival.
+If you are not getting e-mails, contact HNIP staff.
+For orientation, bring original forms of identification for HACU staff to complete the employer section of the I-9 Employment Eligibility and Verification Form on Paylocity.
+Refer to table item D (Intern Handbook Section XI on Tax and Employment Requirements) for examples of acceptable forms of identification.
+If you do not have these documents available, please contact the HNIP staff.
+You will not be able to participate in the program without completing the I-9 Form.
+See section XI, D if you are not attending orientation.
+Review the tax section (in Section XI) of this handbook thoroughly.
+You will be required to complet and submit federal and state tax forms through Paylocity, our payroll administrator for Orientation.
 Please note that HACU is unable to give tax advice.
 Consult with your parents or a tax advisor on completing the forms.
 Also, you will not be able to begin your internship unless the documents are completed.
+Make sure that you have extra money with you for the first couple of weeks of the program.
+The first payday is not until the end of the third week of the program.
 Download and read the entire Intern Handbook before Orientation.
 You will have to acknowledge by signing off that you have read the handbook.
-Review the session pay calendar, work plan document, mid-term and final evaluation document, and session events calendar.
-Make note of the dates of the professional development dates and the required Farewell at the end of the session in particular.
-Get excited!
-HACU internships are extremely competitive.
-Congratulations on securing a federal internship through HACU.
-20 use contact the HNIP offices via email at hnip@hacu net or (202) 467-0893
+Plea se contact the HNIP offices via email at hnip@hacu.net or (202) 467-0893 for further questions.